saiksk939/Everything/Why/Why.md

 **Why should we hire you or why should we select you** because I have the right skills for this job, and I’m also hardworking and dependable.
 I’m always ready to learn and do my best to help the team succeed.
 As a recent MBA finance graduate, I may not have direct professional experience in this specific field, but I'm confident that my academic background and transferable skills make me an excellent candidate.
-My MBA provided me with a strong foundation in financial analysis, risk assessment, and problem-solving—all of which are crucial for a Fraud & Claims Operations Associate.
+My MBA provided me with a strong foundation in financial analysis, and problem-solving—all of which are crucial for a Fraud & Claims Operations Associate.
 I'm also a strong communicator and quick learner.
 I'm excited by the opportunity to apply my knowledge and skills in a practical, real-world setting.
 I'm eager to learn your systems and processes, and I'm confident that I can quickly become a valuable member of your team."

 **Why do you want to work at our company or why u want to make career with wells fargo** I've been very impressed by [**Wells Fargo**]'s work in [**digital banking and financial technology services**].
 Your reputation for [**innovation in the banking sector and delivering outstanding customer support**] really stands out.
 I'm eager to be part of a team that consistently delivers such high quality and impact solutions.